 Last week I came home from work – in the rain and the dark – at about 7 pm.
 On the walkway in front of the door of my building was a massive pile of excrement.
 Because of the rain, it had started to liquify and was spreading like diarrhea all over the tiled walkway.
 It stank to high heaven.
 People were coming in and out of the building and slipping and sliding (in the dark) on this stinking mess.
 I was so disgusted, I went up to my apartment, wrote on a sheet of paper: CECI EST ABSOLUMENT DEGOUTANT, LE PROPRIETAIRE AUSSI, went back downstairs and stuck it on the inside of the glass lobby door.
 (This is absolutely disgusting, the owner too.)

 The next day I ran into the kid and the dog in front of the building.
 “Was that you, or rather your dog, that shit in front of the building last night?”
 I said, in French.
 (Est-ce que c’était toi, ou plutôt ton chien, qui a chié devant l’immeuble hier soir?)
 Of course he denied it.
 That was last week.
-Tonight, I came home from work at around 6, ran upstairs to get my shopping caddy and my winter coat (a cold front from Siberia is on its way to Western Europe; this weekend and next week is forecast to be freezing), went back outside and who do I run into on the opposite sidewalk?
+Tonight, I came home from work at 6 pm, ran upstairs to get my shopping caddy and my winter coat (a cold front is moving in from Siberia), went back outside and who do I run into on the opposite sidewalk?
 The kid again.
-His dog, caught in the act of flagrant délit, was doing a crap in the middle of the sidewalk.
-I walked by with my caddy, and in a rare and remarkable display of self-restraint, I didn’t say a word.
+With his dog caught in the act of flagrant délit in the middle of the sidewalk.
+In a rare and remarkable display of self-restraint, I walked past with my caddy and didn’t say a word.
 The kid, however, saw me coming and pulled a plastic bag out of his pocket.
 Good for him, I said to myself as I headed up the street, he’s becoming toilet trained.

 But, no!
 An hour later I walked down that same sidewalk, my caddy filled with groceries, and there was a big pile of merde in that same spot.
 Fresh.
 From that dog.
 The kid never picked it up.